 - Accessing customer support breaks anonymity

-My speed tests show that IPVanish is the fastest VPN on the market.
-Many VPNs claim on their websites that they are the fastest and if you have been looking around, you will probably already become skeptical about speed claims.
-However, IPVanish’s really fast speeds together with the company’s no logs policy make it the top choice for many torrenters and Kodi users.
+IPVanish boasts great speeds which coupled with the company’s no logs policy make it the top choice for many torrenters and Kodi users.
 It will get you into Netflix USA and transport uninterrupted HD video streams to you in your Norwegian location.

 You aren’t limited to breaking access controls at Netflix because the service can get past the geo-location locks on many US streaming services and its presence in 60 countries gives you a choice of entertainment from around the world.

 The IPVanish apps include a kill switch and installs on Windows, macOS, Android, iOS, Linux Mint, for Amazon Fire TV, and Amazon Firestick.
 You can also set up a connection manually on Kali, Fedora, Ubuntu Linux, set-top boxes, and routers.
 All connections include DNS leak protection and are secured by encryption.
 You are allowed to connect up to ten devices all at once, which is a bigger allowance than those of the other services on this list.